project-image

 September AAR by zeusalmighty: Bubble Bloodbath (aka “Controlled Chaos”)

-over 4 years ago – Thu, Oct 17, 2019 at 09:47:07 PM
+about 5 years ago – Thu, Oct 17, 2019 at 09:47:07 PM

 Chris here!
 This post is mostly not written by me, but rather by longtime community member zeusalmighty.
 He did an awesome After Action Report of one of his playthroughs of the game about a month ago, complete with screenshots, and I've been meaning to share this for a while.